The Young Person's Guide to the Orchestra: Structure

 The work is based on the Rondeau from Henry Purcell's incidental music to Aphra Behn's Abdelazer, and is structured, in accordance with the plan of the original documentary film, as a way of showing off the tone colours and capacities of the various sections of the orchestra.

-In the introduction, the theme is initially played by the entire orchestra, then by each major family of instruments of the orchestra: first the woodwinds, then the strings, then the brass, and finally by the percussion.
+In the introduction, the theme is initially played by the entire orchestra, then by each major family of instruments of the orchestra: first the woodwinds, then the brass, then the strings, and finally by the percussion.
 Each variation then features a particular instrument in-depth, generally moving through each family from the higher-pitched instruments to the lower-pitched (the order of the families is slightly different from the introduction).
 For example, the first variation features the piccolo and flutes; each member of the woodwind family then gets a variation, ending with the bassoon.
 The woodwinds are followed by the strings, brass, and finally the percussion.

 After the whole orchestra has been taken apart in this way, it is reassembled using an original fugue which starts with the piccolo, followed by all the woodwinds, strings, brass and percussion in turn.
 Once everyone has entered, the brass are re-introduced (with a strike on the tamtam) with Purcell's original melody.

 The sections of the piece and instruments introduced by the variations are as follows.